315+ Telescopes Ranked

 /5

-Celestron’s StarSense Explorer 10” Dobsonian is the largest of the telescopes offered as part of the StarSense Explorer lineup, which also includes an 8” Dobsonian and various tripod-mounted telescopes of dubious usefulness and quality.
-The StarSense Explorer 10” reuses most of the components of the Sky-Watcher 10” Classic Dobsonian, which is essentially the same telescope but with a slightly different accessory package, a heavier base, and no StarSense Explorer bracket.
+Celestron’s StarSense Explorer 10” Dobsonian is one of the largest telescopes offered as part of the StarSense Explorer lineup, which also includes a smaller 8” and a larger 12″ Dobsonians, and various tripod-mounted telescopes of dubious usefulness and quality.
 The StarSense Explorer technology makes locating “faint fuzzy” deep-sky objects a lot easier, without the complicated setup, power requirements, or price of a fully motorized GoTo system.
-However, as with the 8” model, the StarSense Explorer 10” occupies the same price bracket as some scopes belonging to the next step up in aperture – a 12” – and lacks any of the features of “deluxe” or truss tube scopes at equal or lower prices.

-Celestron StarSense Explorer 10″ Dob
+Celestron StarSense Explorer 10" Dobsonian

 How It Stacks Up